headforwards-spd/headforwards-website/src/pages/info-pages/homepage.md

 type: home-page
 title: 'Forward thinking software'
 image: '/uploads/curlyhair.png'
-sections:
-  - components:
-  - type: "image-copy-component"
+introduction:
         title: "Headforwards is a software development outsourcing company that builds strong relationships with clients in order to deliver exceptional software."
         text: "Being true to the principles of an Agile methodology brings benefits to both clients and the people who work in the business."
+sections:
   - isPostit: false
     image: "/uploads/craig.jpg"
     components: